Business insurance protects what you’ve worked hard to build

 No two businesses are the same.
 That’s why a ‘one size fits all’ insurance policy most often doesn’t work.
 Policies we have access to are from a wide range of providers and are designed to meet a wide range of needs - from simple to comprehensive levels of cover.

-As we’re not an insurance provider and aren’t owned by one (unlike some financial advice firms) our team of Authorised Financial Advisers can access all the best insurance providers across the country to ensure your business’s needs are met with the right level of cover to suit your developing needs.
+As we’re not an insurance provider and aren’t owned by one (unlike some financial advice firms) our team of financial advisers can access all the best insurance providers across the country to ensure your business’s needs are met with the right level of cover to suit your developing needs.
 So that you know our advisers (in this instance often referred to as an insurance broker) are truly putting your interests first, our advisers are all paid a salary instead of commission.
 They also have no incentive to promote one product over another.

 Managing the risks your business faces each day is a crucial role for everyone in business.
 But when you're busy running a business, you don't want to have to worry about whether your insurance will provide enough cover if the worst happens.
 So what have you got to lose by checking your situation?
-For a free, no obligation initial consultation with an adviser (in this case often called an insurance broker), call 0508 MILESTONE (0508 645 378) or leave your details below and we’ll get back to you within one working day.
+For a free, no obligation initial consultation with an adviser (in this case often called an insurance broker), call 0508 645 378 or leave your details below and we’ll get back to you within one working day.